Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 An example of a weather forecast on a booking form

-Even if you don’t run a travel or hospitality website, a weather forecast may still be useful for your visitors.
+Even if you don’t run a travel or hospitality website, a WordPress weather widget may still be useful for your visitors.

 For example, if you run a travel blog, then readers may use the upcoming forecast to plan their trip.

-There are plenty of plugins that can get the latest weather information and then show it beautifully on your website.
-However, for the best results, you need to find a WordPress plugin that’s fast, clutter-free, and doesn’t add lots of links to external weather services.
+There are plenty of plugins that can get the most current weather information and then show it beautifully on your website.
+However, for the best results, you need to find a WordPress plugin that’s fast, user-friendly and doesn’t add lots of links to external weather services.

-That being said, let’s take a look at how to easily add a weather forecast to your WordPress posts, pages, and sidebar widgets.
+That being said, let’s take a look at how to easily add a weather update forecast to your WordPress posts, pages, and sidebar widgets.
+You can use the quick links below to skip to a specific step:

-Location Weather is a beginner-friendly WordPress plugin that allows you to add a weather forecast to any page or post, or widget-ready area.
+Location Weather is a beginner-friendly WordPress weather plugin that allows you to add a daily forecast to any page or post, or widget-ready area.
 Using this plugin, you can show the wind speed, temperature, air pressure, visibility, and more.

 A example of a weather forecast, added to a WordPress website